Artificial Intelligence and Deep Learning Models for Actuarial Applications

 Week Readings

-2 Géron (2022): Chapter 2 (up to “Launch, Monitor, and Maintain Your System”), Chapter 3 (up to “Multilabel Classification”), Chapter 10 (“Implementing MLPs with Keras” up to “Building Complex Models Using the Functional API”)
+2 Géron (2022): Chapter 2 “End-to-End Machine Learning Project” (up to “Launch, Monitor, and Maintain Your System”), Chapter 3 “Classification” (up to “Multilabel Classification”), Chapter 10 “Introduction to Artificial Neural Networks With Keras” (up to “Building Complex Models Using the Functional API”)

 The following readings are for those who are taking ACTL3142/ACTL5110 at the same time as ACTL3143/ACTL5111 (or who just need to brush up on that course a little):